An ebook can be marked with a Start Page, the page a reader will see when she first opens the book.

-Typically, your book’s first chapter will be considered the start of the Main Text, but it can also begin with a Prologue, Introduction, or any other Element with a type that is considered part of the Main Text.
+Typically, your book’s first chapter will be considered the start of the Main Text, but it can also begin with a Prologue or Introduction.

 This process is more easily explained using a couple of simple examples:

-In the above book, since Copyright is not considered part of the Main Text, Chapter 1 will be declared as its Start Page.
+In the above book, the Title Page, Copyright, and Contents are not considered part of the Main Text.
+Chapter 1 will be declared as its Start Page.